skadistats/clarity/README.md

 # Clarity 2

-Clarity is an open-source parser for Dota 2 and CSGO replay files, written in Java.
+Clarity is an open-source parser for Dota 2, CSGO and CS2 replay files, written in Java.

 ## Changelog
 see the ![Changelog](/CHANGELOG.md) for recent project activity.